Credit Card Limit Increase: How to Request a Higher Limit

 1. Is it bad to request a higher credit limit?

 There’s nothing wrong with requesting a credit limit increase.
-As long as you have the self-control to use your credit limit wisely, then you deserve to have the better purchasing power to pursue your financial goals.
+If you have the self-control to use your credit limit wisely, you deserve better purchasing power to pursue your financial goals.

-2. What do banks consider when deciding to increase my credit limit?
+2. What do banks consider when deciding to increase credit limits?

-Banks or credit card issuers usually check your credit card usage.
-You should always keep your card active and your balances paid on time and in full.
+Banks usually check your credit card usage.
+You should always keep your card active.
 Aside from this, banks also check the following:

 • Payment history - Are you paying your balances on time and in full?